milemarkers along the trail

 About the Author

-Leslie M. Browning grew up in the small fishing village of Stonington, Connecticut.
-A longtime student of philosophy, nature and art, these themes permeate her work.
+(L.M.)
+Leslie M. Browning is the award-winning author of twelve titles.
+She grew up in the small fishing village of Stonington, Connecticut.
 In her writing, Browning explores the confluence of the natural landscape and the interior landscape.
-A proud native of New England, she travels often throughout the region using her photography, drawing, and writing to explore the ecological and cultural identity of the Northeast.
+She is a convergence of her flannel-clad New England roots and the wide-sky, high-desert of the Southwest.

 In 2010, Leslie debuted with a three-title contemplative poetry series: Ruminations at Twilight, Oak Wise, and The Barren Plain.
 These three books went on to garner several accolades including a total of 3 pushcart-prize nominations, the Nautilus Gold Medal for Poetry, and Foreword Reviews’ IndieFab Awards.
 She followed this success with, Fleeting Moments of Fierce Clarity, which was named a finalist in the Next Generation Indie Book Awards and was likewise nominated for a Pushcart Prize.

 Balancing her passion for writing with her love of learning, Leslie has sat on the Board of the Art’s Cafe Mystic.
 She currently is a member of the Board of Directors for the Independent Book Publisher’s Association.
 With over 3,000 members, IBPA is the largest publishing trade association in the U.S. She is a graduate of the University of London and a Fellow with the International League of Conservation Writers.
 She is currently working to complete a B.A. at Harvard University’s Extension School in Cambridge, Massachusetts.